 Tell el-Badawiya is among the largest complex tell-sites in northern Israel, dating from the Bronze and Iron Ages.
 It is strategically located on the ancient route that connects the Hauran and the Akko Plain and known in more recent times as the Darb el-Hawarna.
 The site is unanimously identified as the location of ancient Hannathon/Ḫinatuna, mentioned in the Amarna Letters (EA 8 and 245), the royal annals of Tiglath-Pileser III (Ann.
-18, Line 5), and the Hebrew Bible (Josh 19:14).
+18, Line 5), and the Hebrew Bible (Joshua 19:14).

 Despite its favorable characteristics, Tell el-Badawiya/Hannathon remained unexplored for many years and was visited infrequently by early travelers.
 A field survey carried out at the site in the mid-1970s revealed its long settlement history, stretching from the fifth millennium to recent times.